-The ANZACs, together with other Allied forces, wanted to capture Gallipoli so that they could create a clear path through the Dardanelles Strait out to the Black Sea for the Allied navies.
+The ANZACs, together with other Allied forces, wanted to capture Gallipoli.
+They wanted to do this so that they could create a clear path through the Dardanelles Strait out to the Black Sea for the Allied navies.

 As a result of the heavy losses that the ANZACs and the British incurred they were forced to evacuate the peninsula at the end of 1915.

 The ANZACs did not achieve their dual objectives of capturing Constantinople and knocking the Ottoman Empire out of the war.
 However, they did create what is known as the “ANZAC Legend“.

 When was the first ANZAC Day?

-Just five days after the failed assault on Gallipoli a half-day holiday was declared on April 30th 1915.
+Just five days after the failed assault on Gallipoli a half-day holiday was declared on April 30th, 1915.
 Impromptu services were also held to remember the men who had died during the first few days of this bloody conflict.

 The state of South Australia was the first to build a memorial for those who were killed during this campaign.
 It was unveiled on September 7th, which on that date was also Wattle Day.

 This day is a national day of celebration for Australia and is now marked on the first day of September, (the first day of spring).
-For this reason Australians wear a sprig of the flower and its leaves to commemorate this day.
+For this reason, Australians wear a sprig of the flower and its leaves to commemorate this day.

-The following month on October 13th 1915 South Australia renamed its Eight Hour Day, (Labour Day), to ANZAC Day.
-The state organized a carnival and the proceeds of this event were given to a fund set up for the wounded soldiers of the First World War.
+The following month on October 13th, 1915 South Australia renamed its Eight Hour Day, (Labour Day), to ANZAC Day.
+The state-organized a carnival and the proceeds of this event were given to a fund set up for the wounded soldiers of the First World War.

 The first official ANZAC Day began in 1916!

-The one year anniversary of the failed capture of Gallipoli occurred on April 25th 1916.
+The first anniversary of the failed capture of Gallipoli occurred on April 25th, 1916.
 There were many ceremonies and services held throughout the countries of Australia and New Zealand.

-Soldiers one year from the death of their comrades also remembered the fallen, as evidenced by entries written in diaries on this day.
+Soldiers one year after the death of their comrades also remembered the fallen, as evidenced by entries written in diaries on this day.

 After the First World War had ended New Zealand made ANZAC Day a public holiday in 1920.
-This was followed up the Australian government the following year.
+This was followed up by the Australian government the following year.
 However, not all states did initially observe this occasion with a holiday.

 Although not a public holiday for Australians during the first part of the 1920s, April 25th was a day for people to remember the 60,000 and 18,000 New Zealanders who died during the war.

 1927 became the first year that this day was marked by a national holiday.
-The following decade saw the format of this day set out to start with a dawn service, marches and memorial services, together with reunions and games.
+The following decade saw the format of this day set out to start with a dawn service, marches, and memorial services, together with reunions and games.

-In particular the popular Australian Two-up gambling game was played on this day.
+In particular, the popular Australian Two-up gambling game was played on this day.
 New Zealand quickly adopted the format for this day, first beginning in 1939.

 What Happens on ANZAC Day?

 This day is first marked with a dawn service, a tradition that has its origin in military routine.
-The reason that this time of day was chosen was because it was ideal for soldiers to perform an attack on their enemy.
+The reason that this time of day was chosen was that it was ideal for soldiers to perform an attack on their enemy.

 Returning soldiers from the war wanted to seek solace and so the best time for this was at dawn before the sun rose.
 These few moments before dawn were both quiet and peaceful for them.